Scholarships & Awards

 Deadline: Applications are due Feb.
 1st, 2016 in 909 Social Sciences Building

 Talle Family Scholarship

 The Talle Family Scholarship is awarded to exceptional undergraduate students during their senior year.
 This award provides 10 students with an academic scholarship that covers the full cost of tuition and fees.
-You are encouraged to review the soc_talle_application_instructions_for_2016_award.pdf and nominate yourself.
+You are encouraged to review the application and nominate yourself (file below).

 Eligibility: You must be a declared sociology major and a senior in good academic standing.

-Deadline: Applications are due in January for the upcoming spring.
+Deadline: Applications are due by noon on January 6th, 2017 for the upcoming spring.